open-vela/external_iperf3/docs/invoking.rst

           The  authentication  feature  of iperf3 requires an RSA public keypair.
           The public key is used to encrypt the authentication  token  containing the  user  credentials,  while  the  private key is used to decrypt the authentication token.
-The private key must be in PEM format and  addi- tionally  must  not have a password set.
-The public key must be in PEM format and use SubjectPrefixKeyInfo encoding.
-An example of a  set  of UNIX/Linux  commands  using OpenSSL to generate a correctly-formed key- pair follows:
+An example of a set of  UNIX/Linux  commands  to generate correct keypair follows:

                > openssl genrsa -des3 -out private.pem 2048
                > openssl rsa -in private.pem -outform PEM -pubout -out public.pem